 Once you have stuffed and folded all of the blintzes, you are ready to pan fry them.
 Using the same crepe pan on medium heat, cook each blintz for about two minutes per side, until they are browned.
 You should be able to fit two in the pan at a time.

 Once all of the blintzes have been pan fried, place them on a baking sheet in an oven preheated to 400 for ten minutes.
 This helps the egg filling set.
-While they are cooking in the oven you can make a simple strawberry sauce or you could have made it earlier in the day like I did.
+While they are cooking in the oven you can make a simple strawberry sauce.
+You can try using strawberries from your own garden, provided you know how to grow strawberries in the first place.
+Otherwise, you can have it made earlier in the day like I did.

 Spoon the strawberry sauce over the blintzes for a delicious and special treat.
 If you remember your Nana making these as a kid, you must try this recipe.
 Or if you have never had blintzes, give them a try.
 They are a perfect dessert.